Welcome to Summer!

 The children should still be learning their 2, 3, 5 & 10 times tables as part of their homework at home also and get tested on these regularly in order for the children to move up the times tables ladder.

 This half term P.E. will be on a Wednesday but we would like the children to bring in their P.E.
 Kits on a Monday morning and take them home on a Friday afternoon.
 P.E. kits consist of a coloured t-shirt depending on which house your child is in (red for Riverside, blue for Transporter, green for Dorman and yellow for Albert), black shorts and P.E. shoes for outside.

 Could you please make sure your child’s name is written inside their cardigans and jumpers as well as their P.E.
 Kits.

-Homework has changed slightly this term.
-The children still have a homework book with six different activities to complete throughout this half term.
+The children have a homework book with six different activities to complete throughout this half term.
 The children are only expected to complete two of these tasks throughout the half term but of course if they would like to do more please encourage this at home.

 Spellings will be given to the children on a Monday and Tuesday.
 The children are to spend at least 10 minutes a night practicing and completing their spelling sheets.
 The most important part of the children learning their spellings is to make sure they are using them correctly at all times in their writing, not just for the test.

 We will begin sending maths questions home as we work towards the SATs tests.

 If you have any questions about homework, please come and speak to us.
 If you have any questions or need any advice.
 If you need any language support, please let us know; we have Punjabi/Urdu speakers available and Mrs Thomas will be very happy to help with Arabic and Farsi.

 Please ensure that your child brings their book bag to school every day and, if possible, try to hear them read every night.
 Talk about the book and what happened, encourage your child to answer simple questions and link the story/events to their everyday life.